 The new logo incorporated elements of the company's past, keeping the pinwheel of mouldings, but presenting it within the company’s most popular treatment - a black frame and white mat.
 The typeface was updated, changing the all-caps company name to title case for a smoother reading experience.

 We also updated American Frame’s color palette, switching from bright primary colors to a range of more subtle and modern interior paint colors.

-And since many of American Frame’s customers are professional artists, art collectors, semi-pro artists or serious hobbyists, we started creating content for the website that reflects and appeals to that audience.
+And since many of American Frame’s customers are professional or semi-pro artists, art collectors, or serious hobbyists, we started creating content for the website that reflects and appeals to that audience.

 The re-branded American Frame is turning heads.
 After the first 18 months, MadAveGroup grew the business, re-directing slumping sales figures and strengthening the brand.
 We continue to improve American Frame’s standing as the premier DIY framing destination for all artists.